Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 # Chapter 3: Tree and Lyng
 After dagmal, Ljörn and Alfrir began felling trees.
 The forest was right beside them, yet they lingered at the edge.
 Ljörn swung his axe, chipping away the tree log.
 They went on for a while until they heard a creak within the stump.

-"It's... it's falling!"
-Ljörn called out, warning anyone nearby to watch out.
+"It's falling—!"
+Ljörn shouted out, warning anyone nearby to watch out.
 He hit it again, and the tree wobbled, then bent, and with a rustling crash, fell to the ground.
 They surrounded the tree's crown, cleaving off the branches and tossing them to the side.
 Once the tree was bare, both of them, and two other men, all lifted the trunk and carried it back to the farmstead.

 Before their journey, Ljörn was a woodcutter and a farmer.
 Splitting firewood and pulling weeds were his work; occasionally, he would help Alfrir fell trees and carry them back home.
 But after they took the fallen tree back to the farmstead, he could call himself an explorer, because a messenger came.